pymgrit/pymgrit/docs/source/index.rst

 MGRIT
 -----

 The MGRIT algorithm is a reduction-based time-multigrid method for solving time-dependent problems.
-A *reduction-based* method attempts to reduce the solving of one problem to equivalently solving two smaller problems.
-Reduction-based multigrid methods are iterative solvers that consist of two parts: relaxation and coarse-grid correction, which are, in the spirit of reduction, designed to be complementary in reducing error associated with different degrees of freedom.
-Applying this idea in the time domain, MGRIT combines local time stepping on the discretized temporal domain, the fine grid, for a relaxation scheme, with time stepping on a coarse temporal mesh (or a hierarchy of coarse temporal meshes) that uses a larger time step for the coarse-grid correction.
+In contrast to solving sequentially for one time step after the other, the MGRIT algorithm is an iterative method that allows calculating multiple time steps simultaneously by using a time-grid hierarchy.
+The MGRIT method is a non-intrusive approach that essentially uses the same time integrator as a traditional time-stepping algorithm.
+Therefore, it is particularly well suited for introducing time parallelism in simulations using existing application codes.

 --------
 Overview